-Each year, Nova Scotia Heritage Day, on the second Monday in February, honours a notable Nova Scotian.
+Each year, Nova Scotia Heritage Day, on the third Monday in February, honours a notable Nova Scotian.
 The holiday has a “rolling” honouree; it changes every year.
-So, for the record, Here is a list of the notable Nova Scotians and how we celebrated Them on Nova Scotia Heritage Day.
+Here is a list of the notable Nova Scotians and how we celebrated them on Nova Scotia Heritage Day.
 Scroll down for a list of future honourees.

 Get out and celebrate!
-Click here for this year’s NS Heritage Day Events.
+Click here for this year’s Heritage Day Events.

 Nova Scotia Heritage Day, Past Honourees

 As 2020 will mark the 10th anniversary of the Africville apology, we will honour this National Historic Site, which holds great significance to the African Nova Scotian community.

 2019: Maud Lewis

 In 2019, we honoured Maud Lewis on February 18th.
 A world-famous folk artist, Maud Lewis painted scenes that evoke feelings of innocence and child-like exuberance that is as enduring as the springtimes she loved to paint.
 Maud Lewis was born in the town of Yarmouth on March 7, 1903, and lived with her husband, Everett Lewis in Marshalltown Nova Scotia.
 Though she lived in poverty and with arthritis, her paintings achieved National and International recognition, becoming known as one of Canada’s best-known folk artists.
 Her art and restored house are on display at the Art Gallery of Nova Scotia.

 In 2018, we honoured Mona Louise Parsons on February 19th.
 2018 was the centenary for Enfranchisement of Women in Nova Scotia and Heritage Day celebrated Middleton native, Mona Louise Parsons, who was decorated for her acts of heroism during WWII.